-The City of Dubrovnik is buzzing with life all year around.
-The astonishing beauty of the marble-clad Old Town is only to be found within the city walls.
-It is always full of people in the squares, in the small alleyways, in the cafés and in the bars.
+The City of Dubrovnik buzzes with life all year around.
+The astonishing beauty of the marble-clad Old Town is contained within the city walls; people flock to its squares, picturesque narrow alleyways, cafés and bars.
 The clean beaches and the crystal-clear blue water surrounding the city walls of Dubrovnik captivate the visitor with their charm.

 1kn = 100 lipas